puria/url64/README.md

 `url64` is the common name for the `base64url` described in the [RFC4648 §5](https://tools.ietf.org/html/rfc4648#section-5).
  Since the original base64 alphabet contains invalid characters for URLs a safe base64 for url is suggested, replacing the 62nd (plus sign +) and 63rd (slash /) with new chars respectively the minus `-` and underscore `_` and removing also the padding that is represented with the equal sign `=`.

- This a handy small utility to encode/decode strings in url64 with python3
+ This a handy small utility to encode/decode strings in url64 with python3 very useful for JWT

 <details>
  <summary><strong>🚩 Table of Contents</strong> (click to expand)</summary>